FAQs for UT Austin Academic Advisors

 UEX offers self-paced and semester-based courses.

 Self-paced courses are asynchronous online courses.
 Students may register and start the coursework at any time and progress through the coursework at their own pace with feedback and grading from the instructor.
-All courses include proctored exams that must be taken in-person at an approved testing center.
+All courses include online proctored exams.
 Learn more.

 UEX's semester-based courses include face-to-face courses that meet on the UT Austin main campus one or two evenings a week, and online courses.
 Some online courses require students to log in at a specific time to participate in a lecture or group activities, while others are on-demand and allow students to watch lectures and submit assignments on their own time each week.
 If an online course has a live meeting requirement, the time will be listed on the course schedule.